Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

     return flow.layers.dense(hidden, 10, kernel_initializer=initializer, name="dense2")

 ```
-Assume that in the process of training, we called the following code to save model:
+Assume that in the process of training, we call the following code to save model:
 ```python
 check_point = flow.train.CheckPoint()
 check_point.save('./lenet_models_name')
 ```
-Then  `lenet_models_name` and the subdirectories will look like:
+Then  `lenet_models_name` and the subdirectories are as follows:
 ```
 lenet_models_name
 ├── conv1-bias